Get Tability: OKRs that don't suck | Learn more →

 To aid you in setting your goals, we have compiled a collection of OKR examples customized for Payment Operations Team.
 Take a look at the templates below for inspiration and guidance.

-If you want to learn more about the framework, you can read more about the OKR meaning online.
+If you want to learn more about the framework, you can read our OKR guide online.

-Best practices for managing your Payment Operations Team OKRs
+Payment Operations Team OKRs examples

 Generally speaking, your objectives should be ambitious yet achievable, and your key results should be measurable and time-bound (using the SMART framework can be helpful).
 It is also recommended to list strategic initiatives under your key results, as it'll help you avoid the common mistake of listing projects in your KRs.